Transportation in Italy

 • Do keep an eye on it and hand over your belongings.

-• Do remember to carry sufficient cash with you.
+• Do remember to bring sufficient cash with you.

 • Don’t forget to research the basics.